Academic Policies

 Honors and Awards

 NYU Grossman Long Island School of Medicine recognizes outstanding medical student achievement in scholarship, leadership, and community service.
 The academic departments bestow awards that highlight academic proficiency, professional dedication, and commitment to advancing medical sciences.
+In addition the school sponsors a chapter of the Gold Humanism Honor Society (GHHS) recognizing students who exemplify compassionate patient care.
 These honors, reflecting the value placed on excellence and innovation, are awarded through a nomination process.
 Testaments to the dedication of awardees, the awards also serve as inspiration to their peers in the medical community.

 Residency Requirements